denten-books/plain-text/4-chapter.md

 > potential existence, depended on the future thought of the community
 > [@peirce_consequences_1868, 157].

-The "future thought of the community" suggests epistemology that cannot be reduced to private mental life: social epistemology.
+The "future thought of the community" suggests a model of knowledge formation that cannot be reduced to private mental life: social epistemology.
 Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized forms of mental persistence.
-This chapter can be taken as an extended footnote on these lines, articulating a mode a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I call "media being".
-The first of these distinguishes a range of structures that serve to externalize and to preserve private mental states.
+This chapter can be taken as an extended footnote on these lines, articulating a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I call "media being".

+The first of these propositions distinguishes a range of media structures that serve to externalize and to preserve private mental states.
 The second sees such structures as forms of extended cognition, where cognition should be taken not in its metaphorical sense, but as palpable, real-world activity, susceptible to the contingencies of geography, history, technology, and politics.
 The third, takes such material extensions of self to constitute a specialized form of literature, which, by contrast to other forms of communication, takes the self both as subject and object (sender and recipient, author and reader, playwright and audience) of transmission.
-Finally, and this is a matter of speculative thought, media being implies a pragmatic (ethical, political) stance towards cognitive extension, treating them with the same care and concern we display towards conventional (intra-cranial) cognition proper.
-That is to say that if we accept the premises of media being and extended cognition more broadly, we must afford them the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or self-reflection.
+Finally, and this is a matter of speculative thought, the idea of media being implies a pragmatic (ethical, political) stance towards cognitive extensions, treating them with the same care and concern we display towards conventional (intra-cranial) cognition proper.
+That is to say that if we accept the premises of media being (and extended cognition more broadly), we must afford them the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or self-reflection.
+Fundamentally, as I will argue after Sartre, such externalized cognitive structures must remain transparent to the entity extended.

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory or book history.
 After all, what can a